Time from NPL (MSF): Slow code

 If each second is considered as ten 100 ms pieces, the minute marker is transmitted as 1111100000, while all other seconds are transmitted as 1AB0000000.

-Although two data bits are transmitted per second, the time code has the property that only one of them is variable; non-zero B bits are only transmitted when the corresponding A bit has a fixed value.
+Although two data bits are transmitted per second, the time code (as currently transmitted) has the property that only one of them is variable; non-zero B bits are only transmitted when the corresponding A bit has a fixed value.
+However, the official NPL documentation states that these “fixed value bits” 01A-16A, 17B-51B, and 52B and 59B are currently set at '0', but that they may be used in the future.

 Seconds 01–16 carry information for the current minute about the difference (DUT1) between atomic and astronomical time, and the remaining seconds convey the time and date code.

 The time and date code information begins 43 seconds before the corresponding minute marker (second 17 of the previous minute, in the absence of leap seconds), and is always given in terms of UK civil time, which is UTC in winter and UTC+1h when Summer Time is in effect.

 Consecutive bits from 01B–08B are set to 1 to indicate positive DUT1 values from +0.1s to +0.8s.
-For example, bit 05B is set if DUT1 ≥ 0.5 s.
+For example, a DUT1 of +0.5 s is indicated by bits 01B–05B being set to 1 (e.g., 11111000 where bit 01B is the leftmost).
 Consecutive bits from 09B–16B are set to 1 to indicate negative DUT1 values from −0.1s to −0.8s.
 For example, bit 11B is set if DUT1 ≤ −0.3 s.

 In case of a leap second, a zero bit is inserted between seconds 16 and 17.
 In case of a negative leap second, second 16 will be deleted.
 Since negative leap seconds can only occur when DUT1 is positive, bits 9B through 16B will be zero.